-Reread the story.
+Let's write Reread the story.
 Give the story a title.
 What do the four friends enjoy doing most?
 Have they been able to pay soccer during the school holidays?
 Say why or why not.
 The children lived near railway tracks.
 Why do you think this could have been difficult?
 Do you think it was easy for the children to concentrate at school?
 Say why.
 In what ways were Zack, Lily and Khal different?
 Write a summary of the story in about three sentences.
-The state of the s The children were looking forward to meeting their new teacher.
+The children were looking forward to meeting their new teacher.
 What do you think the teacher was like?

-04) Writing a review
+104 ) Writing a review